Bingoli9/Interview-basics-for-Computer-Science/前端技术/fromblogs/Chromium Smart Pointer.md

 #### How to select smart pointer

 - for unique owner. std::unique_ptr need to point to the object which is not reference count and allocated in heap
+- for unique owner and local use, better use scoped_ptr
 - for no owner.
 Use raw pointer or WeakPtr\<>.
 WeakPtr\<> can only be destructed by thread which created it.
 - for reference count.
 Use scoped_refptr\<>